ThunderProCode/codecademy/find-your-hat/readme.md

 > This is a simple console game where you are '*' and your goal is to find yout hat('^')

-🇭🇳 Hector Acosta . 🚀 Backend engineer
+🇭🇳 Hector Acosta . 🚀